-Anyone who works with a mobile elevating work platform assumes responsibility – for themselves, for others, and for the safe operation of the construction site.
-To ensure this, there are clear regulations in place.
+Anyone who works with a mobile elevating work platform assumes responsibility – for their own safety, for their colleagues, and for the smooth running of the construction site.
+To ensure everything runs safely, there are clear regulations in place.

-This article shows you in a concise and understandable way which rules apply, what you need to pay attention to and how you can plan your bets in a legally compliant manner.
+Here you will learn which rules apply, what obligations you have and how to plan your operations in a legally compliant manner.

 Why are there special regulations for work platforms?

-Mobile elevating work platforms are considered dangerous work equipment .
+Aerial work platforms are dangerous work equipment .
 They lift people to great heights and require special caution.
-To ensure no one is injured, several regulations and technical rules govern their safe use – from training and use to rescue in an emergency .
+To ensure no one is injured, laws and technical regulations govern their safe use – from training to rescue in an emergency .

 The most important regulations at a glance